 61. And the Persians, renewing hostilities against Rome, requested the Huns to send 20,000 warriors to fight against Rome.
-Now there was there a certain valiant woman amongst the †outer† 1 Huns, named queen Boa, in the language of the barbarians.
+Now there was there a certain valiant woman amongst the + outer + Huns, named queen Boa, in the language of the barbarians.
 62. And this woman, who was a widow, was wise.
 And she had two young sons, and thousands of Hunnish warriors were under her sway.
-And she exercised a vigorous rule since the death of her husband, who was named Balach.2 63.
-And this woman arose and went to the Christian emperor Justinian, and brought him a great quantity of gold and silver and precious stones.3 And the emperor commanded her to attack the two chiefs who wished to make an alliance with the Persians and to fight against the Romans.
-And these are their names, Astêrâ and Aglânôs.4 64.
-And when this woman had overtaken these chiefs, who were making terms with the Persians, she gave them battle and defeated them, and slew Aglânôs and his followers on the field of battle.
-65. And Astêrâ
+And she exercised a vigorous rule since the death of her husband, who was named Balach.
+63. And this woman arose and went to the Christian emperor Justinian, and brought him a great quantity of gold and silver and precious stones.222 And the emperor commanded her to attack the two chiefs who wished to make an alliance with the Persians and to fight against the Romans.
+And these are their names, Astera and Aglanos.
+223 64.
+And when this woman had overtaken these chiefs, who were making terms with the Persians, she gave them battle and defeated them, and slew Airlands and his followers on the field of battle.
+65. And Astera |141 she took alive, and seized him, and sent him in chains to Constantinople.
+And they hanged him on a tree, and fixed him (thereto) with nails.